ETC-A/etca-spec/rationale.md

 ETC.A is a community-owned public/open source/what have you Instruction Set Architecture.
 It is developed by the community of the Turing Complete game.
 We have a few goals:
 1) [bare-metal] Being designed for the purpose of having a well-standardized architecture for use in community programming challenges.
 2) [approachable] In the most restricted form, be simple enough that newcomers can get involved easily.
-3) [extensible] Flexible enough to be extensible (The name, ETC.A, stands for "extensible turing complete architecture").
+3) [extensible] Flexible enough to be extensible (The name, ETCa, stands for "extensible turing complete architecture").
 Code assembled for a hardware with some set of extensions should run on _any_ hardware with a superset of those extensions.
 4) [educational] Be interesting, allowing for features and hardware implementations that have educational value.
 5) [practicality] Be practical; if in 30 years someone wants to build and use a machine for the ISA, that should be not only reasonable but natural.
 6) [common cases] The most common cases of instructions should have a shorter encoding, if possible.